 By June 24 the plant was still alive and well.
 Kalanchoe beharensis are such neat plants.

 Still looking GREAT on July 20.
 It has grown a little and measured 4″ tall.
-They don’t grow that fast over th summer, but I am sure it will have a growth spurt later on.

 There are a couple of varieties and cultivars mentioned on the LLIFLE (Encyclopedia of Living Forms) website including ‘Roseleaf’ which is a hybrid of Kalanchoe beharensis and Kalanchoe tomentosa.
 It is thought that ‘Fang’ could be a sport of ‘Roseleaf’.